lncohn/pascal_to_spacenet/README.md

 This is a GitHub repository containing python scripts to convert Pascal VOC SBD labels to geoJson Labels for the SpaceNet competition.
-Note that this code works for the first SpaceNet competition over Rio de Janeiro.
+Note that this code works for the first SpaceNet competition.

 Run the command: